Orthopaedic virtual fracture clinic (Broomfield Hospital)

 • You have injured your Achilles’ tendon.

-If your injury needs treating in a way that you cannot walk fully on that leg then the Clinician will undertake a risk assessment and discuss with you the treatment.
-If you have an injury which is treated in a walking boot and you can fully walk on the injured leg then normally medications are not needed.
-The clinician will still undertake a risk assessment and discuss this with you.
+If your injury needs treating in a way that you cannot walk fully on that leg, a clinician will risk assess you and discuss a treatment plan.
+This will also happen if you have an injury which is treated in a walking boot and you can fully walk on the injured leg then normally medications are not needed.

 • Drink plenty of fluids.

-• Stop smoking (if you smoke) - this will also help your bone to heal.
+• Stop smoking - this will also help your bone to heal.

 • Perform the exercises described below.